davetaz/zwavesimple/README.md

 To use the library simply host it on the same device as your zwave controller with lightscontrol and point your browser at http://your-pi/wherever-you-put-it/?code=CHANGEME

+On an apple device the app is best used when you add it to your homescreen, this way it will stand alone outside of your browser and have a nice icon.
+It will look like an app!

 Security is your problem not mine!